 Your "eligible rent" will be reduced if you are seen to be living in a property that has more bedrooms than you lawfully require.
-Your eligible rent is the rent due on your home minus any service charges or other costs that Housing Benefit doesn't cover.
-The Housing Executive uses your eligible rent to work out how much Housing Benefit you will get.
+Your eligible rent is the rent due on your home minus any service charges or other costs that benefits won't cover.
+Your eligible rent is used to work out how much financial help you will get.

 Your "eligible rent" will be cut by

 - 14% if you have one more bedroom than you require and

 - 25% if you have two or more bedrooms over your legal needs.

 So, imagine your weekly eligible rent was £70 before these changes and you are a single person living in a 2-bedroom flat.
 Before this change, you got your full rent paid by Housing Benefit.
 Under the bedroom tax, you have one spare bedroom and your “eligible rent” will be reduced by 14%.
 Your new eligible rent figure is £60.20, and that is the maximum amount of Housing Benefit you will get each week.

 Who pays the extra money to your landlord?

 For the next few years, the money that you lose will be replaced from a separate fund.
 Politicians at the Assembly have set up a fund to offset these cuts, meaning that most people in Northern Ireland will not actually lose out financially because of the changes.
 You don’t have to apply for this extra payment.
 It will happen automatically.